-Kikuchi disease generally resolves on its own within one to four months, with or without intervention.
+Kikuchi disease generally goes away (resolves) on its own within one to four months, with or without intervention.
 However, treatments are available to relieve some of the associated signs and symptoms.
 For example, nonsteroidal anti-inflammatory drugs (NSAIDs) may be used to ease lymph node tenderness and fever.
 The use of corticosteroids has been recommended in severe cases.
-Affected people should be followed for several years to rule out the development of systemic lupus erythematosus.

 We hope this information is helpful.
 We strongly recommend you discuss this information with your doctor.
 If you still have questions, please